ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-After that, we will run the deploy script just like we did when deploying to the test net.
+After that, run the deploy script just like when deploying to the test net.

 ```shell
 $ npx hardhat compile # Compiles the contracts
 $ npx hardhat run scripts/deploy.js --network mainnet # runs the script on the Avalanche Mainnet, "mainnet" is specified inside the hardhat config file
 ```

-# Conclusion
+## Conclusion

 You now have the basic knowledge to start your NFT Marketplace.
-Congrats!

-Do not forget that the react app is made for the demonstration of interacting with the contracts and fetching data from them.
+Don't forget that the react app is a demonstration of interacting with the contracts
+and fetching data from them.
 A good marketplace would need a better design and a lot of work.

-Open an issue and let me know if you have any questions.
+Open an issue if you have any questions.